Tamira Paszek

 Tamira Shelah Paszek (born 6 December 1990) is an Austrian tennis player.

-Paszek has won three singles titles on the WTA Tour, as well as four singles and four doubles titles on the ITF Women's Circuit.
-She realized her greatest success so far when she reached quarterfinals of a Grand Slam tournament twice, 2011 and 2012 at the Wimbledon Championships.
-On 11 February 2013, she reached her best singles ranking of world No. 26.
+On 11 February 2013, she reached her career-high singles ranking of world No. 26.
 On 6 May 2013, she peaked at No. 93 in the doubles rankings.

+Paszek has won three singles titles on the WTA Tour, as well as six singles and four doubles titles on the ITF Women's Circuit.
+Her best results are reaching the quarterfinals of a Grand Slam tournament twice, 2011 and 2012 at the Wimbledon Championships.
 In her career, Paszek has defeated top-ten players Marion Bartoli, Elena Dementieva, Daniela Hantuchová, Ana Ivanovic, Jelena Janković, Angelique Kerber, Flavia Pennetta, Francesca Schiavone, Patty Schnyder, and Caroline Wozniacki.

-Biography
+Early life

 Paszek was introduced to tennis by her mother, Françoise Paszek, at age four-and-a-half.
 Her mother is a Chilean-born Austrian of Polish and French descent; and her father, Ariff Mohamed, a Tanzanian-born, Kenyan-raised Canadian of Indian descent.
 Tamira has a Polish surname from her maternal grandfather.